DaltonBytes/updated-portfolio/src/posts/post1.md

-# Why I'm Building This Site (and Why My Callsign is Egg)
+# Answering the Question I'm Asked Most: Why Egg?

 Hi again!
 Welcome to my portfolio.
 I've been wanting to build a site like this for a long time, and it feels great to finally hit _publish_.
 I've built this site to be a blend of a portfolio, project log, and whatever else I decide to experiment with along the way.